sifophp/compost/README.md

-# Composer bash deploy
+# COMPOST: A bash deployment script with composer installation (or other system)
-This is a ridiculous simple script that will download the source code of your project from a git repository and deploy it in production resolving all its composer dependencies.
-The script is written in `bash` so you don't have to install anything in the server other than the tools you already use (`composer` and `git`).
+This is a ridiculous simple script that will download the source code of your project from a git repository and deploy it in production resolving all its dependencies (using **composer** by default).
+The script is written in `bash` so you don't have to install anything in the server other than the tools you already use.

-**DISCALIMER: Very beta!
+**DISCLAIMER: Very beta!
 Use with caution, I won't refund you the money if things go weird.
 I take no responsibility or whatsoever.
-This is a one *noche loca* project**
+Developed in one late afterwork night.
+My skills in Bash are so advanced as the ones of a Spanish prime minister related to rule a country.
+All being said, enjoy the masterpiece.**

 ## Requirements
  - Linux, BSD, Mac or alike with a bash terminal
  - `git` command installed
- - `composer` installed
+ - `composer` installed, or any other dependency system you choose.
+ - A remotely cloned git repo where the production path points to.

 ## Installation
  - Download this source code into your production server.
  - Edit the `deploy.cfg` with your project settings
+ - Clone the project and create a symlink in the APP_DIR.
+Or copy paste:

+	source deploy.cfg
+	git clone $GIT_REPO $RELEASES_SKELETON_DIR
+	ln -s $RELEASES_SKELETON_DIR $APP_DIR

+You should not serve in production this folder yet, since is pointing to the "skeleton" and that's only a temporary state until you deploy for the first time.

+### Dependency management
-If you don't have composer install it using:
+If you don't have composer or similar installed, now is the moment.
+Composer works like this:

 	# See: https://getcomposer.org/
 	curl -sS https://getcomposer.org/installer | php